 Lead Plaintiff Opportunities

-If you acquired Zillow securities during the Class Period, you may, no later than January 28, 2013, request that the Court appoint you lead plaintiff of the class.
+If your acquired Overseas Shipholding securities during the class period, you may, no later December 26, 2012, request that the court appoint you lead plaintiff of the class.
 Although your ability to share in any recovery is not affected by the decision whether or not to seek appointment as a lead plaintiff, lead plaintiffs make important decisions that could affect the overall recovery for class members, including decisions concerning settlement.

 If you wish to discuss this action, or have any questions concerning this notice or your rights, please contact us.